Meet Babson’s New Dean of Faculty: Donna Stoddard

 The dean of faculty position is just the latest leadership role that Stoddard has taken on at Babson.
 Previously, she served as associate dean of faculty, chair of the Operations and Information Management Division, and faculty mentor to a cohort of Posse Scholars, an experience she found particularly rewarding.
 Stoddard also is a Babson mom—her son, Alvie Stoddard, graduated from the College in 2021.

 Through all these many roles and experiences, Stoddard has enjoyed the company of her campus colleagues and admired their commitment to students.
 “My colleagues are what make Babson special,” she says.
-“I have worked with so many faculty and staff that work hard to make a difference to our students, and because of that, I am endeared to them.”
+“I have worked with so many faculty and staff that work hard to make a difference to our students, and because of that, they are endeared to me.”

 As she settles into her new role as dean of faculty, Stoddard will focus on communicating with her fellow professors.
 Given her knack for the personal touch, Stoddard, perhaps not surprisingly, isn’t the biggest fan of email.
 Instead, she prefers to meet with people face to face.
 “I like to talk to people,” she says.
 “I hope faculty come to my office and talk to me.”